martinjos/rb3_driver/README.md

-At the moment, the keys themselves (including velocity), octave & program change buttons, the modulation/pitch-bend touch panel, drum split, all foot pedal features (including stomp and mode change), and the sequencer control buttons, are almost fully implemented (I think the only thing missing is octave/program reset).
+At the moment, the keys themselves (including velocity), octave & program change buttons, the modulation/pitch-bend touch panel, drum split, all foot pedal features (including stomp and mode change), and the sequencer control buttons, are fully implemented.
+(Let me know if you find any bugs or missing features.)

 Note that drum split requires a General MIDI-compliant synthesizer program.
 If your synthesizer program is not General MIDI compliant, it may output either